 EFI funds student research through our Student Research Projects scheme.
 These awards aim to support our student community working on ambitious and multidisciplinary projects that can contribute to knowledge and capacity building in Data Driven Innovation across the City of Edinburgh and beyond.

-This year, the panel agreed to support ten interdisciplinary and innovative projects across all the three Colleges.
+In A.Y 2021/2022, the panel agreed to support six interdisciplinary and innovative projects across all the three Colleges.
 The selected projects reflect EFI’s ethos with data-rich and challenge-led proposals that include co-design of the research questions and/or co-create the final outputs with external partners, including industry, the public sector and the wider community.
-They also relate to EFI’s key research programmes (Ethics of Data and Artificial Intelligence, Critical Infrastructure, CreativeTech, FinTech and financial services, Data Civics and the future of public services).
+They also relate to EFI’s key research programmes (Ethics of Data and Artificial Intelligence, Future Infrastructure, Creative, FinTech and Financial Services, Tourism and Festivals, Gov-tech and Data Civics).

-The ten student awardees for 2020/2021 are from different schools and disciplines.
+The six student awardees for 2021/2022 are from different schools and disciplines.
 Read our news story about the student awards here.

-Details of past awards and projects can be found in our news story on the 2019/21 Student Awards.
+Details of past student research awards and projects can be found here: